our

 as instruction in purity?

-Does it help children see themselves and others as God sees them?
+Does it help children see themselves

 Do you wonder

-why children are sexualized
+why children are

-so casual?
+is so casual?

-Do you wonder:
+Do you wonder why

-Why Christians dress provocatively,
+Christians dress provocatively,

-or live together
+or live together outside of marriage,

-or defend same-sex
+or defend same-sex "marriage?"

 Have we

-been
+been deceived

-about our
+about

-identity?
+our identity?

-O Lord ... our Father; we are the clay,
+O LORD . . . our father; we are the clay,

-and You are our potter;
+and you are our potter;

-we are all the work of Your hand.
+we are all the work of your hand.

 ISAIAH 64:8